 Natasha shaves her head for blood cancer after being diagnosed

-Why cancer patients shave their heads
+Why do cancer patients shave their heads?

 The cancer experience can be just as emotional as it is physical.
 A common practice for people undergoing chemotherapy is to shave their heads; an act that can hold different meanings to different people.
 For some, it’s a purely practical response to losing hair during treatment.
 For others, it can mean a whole lot more.

-More than a haircut
+It’s more than a haircut

-Chemotherapy, a common treatment for blood cancer, works by targeting rapidly growing cells within the body.
-This includes cancer cells and some healthy cells in the body such as hair follicles.
 Hair loss is one of the most noticeable side effects of many types of chemotherapy.
 Losing hair might bring feelings of vulnerability, embarrassment and a loss of identity.

 Redefining beauty